koyumeishi/TOML_Snippet_for_VSCode/README.md

 original VSCode JSON snippets.

 ```
-source = "SOURCE_FILE"            # If the source attribute is specified, the body attribute will be ignored
+source = "SOURCE_FILE"            # Load from SOURCE_FILE.
+If the source attribute is specified, the body attribute will be ignored
 range = [START_LINE, END_LINE]    # Use lines from START_LINE to END_LINE only (inclusive, 1-indexed)
 trim_leading_blank_lines = false  # Removes leading blank lines.
 Default is false.
 trim_trailing_blank_lines = false # Removes trailing blank lines.
 Default is false